-Some of the arrangements in earlier sections refer to subject policies.
-The School has created and adopted separate policies for the following subjects (in some cases these are Stowe Group Policies).
-These policies give further information and guidance and contain more depth and detail of the specific Health and Safety practices and procedures that must be followed.
+Some of the arrangements in earlier sections refer to subject policies\.
+The School has created and adopted separate policies for the following subjects.
+These policies give further information and guidance and contain more depth and detail of the specific practices and procedures that must be followed.
 Managers are responsible for ensuring that staff have access to these documents, and that they have made themselves aware of the contents relating to their work practice.

 - Anti-Bullying

+- Boarding House Kitchen Policy

 - Control of Asbestos (including Asbestos Register and Asbestos Management Plan)

 - Control of Substances Hazardous to Health Policy (COSHH)

 - Contingency Plan

 - Drone (Small Unmanned Aircraft SUAs) Policy

+- Equality Policy and Action Plan

 - First Aid Policy

 - Fire Procedures and Policy

 - Firearms Policy

 - Food Allergy and Intolerances Policy

 - Legionnaires Disease and Water Hygiene Policy

+- Manual Handling Policy

 - Passenger Carrying Vehicles and Driving on School Business Policy and Procedures

-- Off-Site Activity Policy and Guidance
+- Educational Trips and Visits Policy and Guidance

+- Provision of Workplace Equipment Policy (PUWER)

 - Risk Assessment Policy

 - Safety Management System and Guidance Notes for Operations Contractors

 - Smoking Policy

 - Security Policy

-- Staff Mental Health Awareness Policy (to be created)
+- Mental Health and Wellbeing Policy

-These can be accessed by contacting the Group Health, Safety & Compliance Manager.
+These can be accessed by contacting the Group Health, Safety & Compliance Manager and are available on the Stowe Central Policy page.
 These policies are all subject to annual review and change.
+Colleagues will be informed via email and newsletter of any changes that have been made.